 Additional messages (vertical and diagonal rows and other things that stand out):

-The first vertical line (XV The Devil, Queen of Wands, 6 of Pentacles) suggests that either the balance between give and take has been uneven and so rather than present how you would like you have been trapped by the weight of expectation.
+The first vertical line (XV The Devil, Queen of Wands, 6 of Pentacles) suggests that either the balance between give and take has been uneven.
+So, rather than presenting yourself how you would like to, you have been trapped by the weight of expectation.
 This could be very much of your own making because this is a habit that you find hard to break.
 Therefore you focus on the needs of others rather than your own needs.

 The second vertical line stands out and it is great to see it in the present.
 Take ownership of your gifts and what you have to work with and share it with the world.
 In owning what you have to give and putting it out there, your gifts can bring financial success.